-(6): Press this button to reduce background noise.
+DCI (6): Press this button to reduce background noise.
+The double-D symbol will appear on the display.

-Dolby[®] B Noise Reduction manufactured under licensefrom Dolby Laboratories Licensing Corporation.
-"Dolby" and the DD[®] symbol are trademarks of Dolby Laboratories Licensing Corporation.
+Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
+Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.